 2) Travel more.
 Last year saw just two big trips for me: a spring trip to Colombia that I’ve already written heaps about on GringoPotpourri; and my recent holiday trip.
 I didn’t really even get to explore the cities, towns, and nature outside Mexico City, except for a day trip to the pyramids of Teotihuacán and two whirlwind trips to Querétaro and Pachuca.
 Each of these excursions took place in the first half of the year; I booked a November trip to San Miguel de Allende, four hours north of Mexico City, but had to cancel it because of illness.

 3) Become the best English teacher I can be.
 I love my job and I love my students.
 People tell me I’m a natural born teacher, but I still feel that I have much to learn.
-I’d like to advance to the next level of certification, but would prefer to do that full-time, rather than one class/day, three nights/week.
+I hope to advance to the next level of certification, but would prefer to do that full-time, rather than one class/day, three nights/week.
 Of course, the best schools cost money – and might not even be in Mexico – which leads me to number 4.

 4) Get myself into a better financial situation.
 2013 was a tough year from a monetary standpoint.
 I won’t bore you with specifics except to say that if I wish to travel more and replenish my “rainy day” fund, I need to make more money.
 Numbers 2 and 3 on this list won’t happen without number 4.

 5) Optimize my blog.
 My recent sabbatical notwithstanding, I think I’m doing fine in terms of quality and quantity of content, but I need to attract more viewers.
-I don’t make any money from the site, but since I feel strongly that the content is interesting (I’m biased, of course), I think I should be able to find a larger audience…once I learn more about Search Engine Optimization.
+I don’t make any money from the site, but since I feel strongly that the content is interesting (I am biased, of course), I think I should be able to find a larger audience…once I learn more about Search Engine Optimization.
 Any tips on how a non-HTML expert can do this would be appreciated.
 Meanwhile, I will continue to add new posts as often as possible – at least once a week.
 2014 Oscar nominations will be announced on Thursday, and I’ll probably write about those for my next post.

 So that’s it for now.
 Thanks for reading this far.
 Thanks for the moral support.
 Thanks for sharing and commenting.
 Thanks for contributing to my “Where Am I?” photo location guessing game.
 And an extra thanks to those of you who’ve followed my progress since this site’s creation in November 2012.
-I’ll see you soon.
+I shall see you soon.

 A few pics from Chicago and Memphis – glorious cities both.